huggingface/blog/big-bench-audio-release.md

 # Evaluating Audio Reasoning with Big Bench Audio

-The emergence of native audio-to-audio models offers exciting opportunities to increase voice agent capabilities and simplify workflows.
+The emergence of native Speech to Speech models offers exciting opportunities to increase voice agent capabilities and simplify speech-enabled workflows.
 However, it's crucial to evaluate whether this simplification comes at the cost of model performance or introduces other trade-offs.

 To help answer this question, we're releasing **Big Bench Audio**, a new evaluation dataset for assessing the reasoning capabilities of audio language models.
 This dataset adapts questions from **[Big Bench Hard](https://arxiv.org/pdf/2210.09261)** - chosen for its rigorous testing of advanced reasoning - into the audio domain.